 1. Any appeal on graded work must be accomplished through writing by emailing the professor within one week after receiving the graded paper/work.
 Attach copy of the document as reference or basis for the appeal.
 The professor will respond with detailed information and explanation regarding the appealed grade.
-2. Student who is caught cheating will be dealt with accordingly based on university and department policy and procedure (See Academic Integrity Policy).
+2. Students who are caught cheating will be dealt with accordingly based on university and department policy and procedure (See Academic Integrity Policy).
+Grading Rubric